FSXAC/FSXAC.github.io/gear.md

 ## Laptop

-I use a MacBook Pro 13 inch 2019 i5 base model with touchbar 75% of the time to get my work done.
+I use a MacBook Pro 13 inch M1 2020 nearly all of the time to get my work done.
 Apps/software I use:

-- *Terminal* (default app) for many programming related tasks, I use *zsh* with *Oh-My-Zsh* plugin.
+- *iTerm 2* for many programming related tasks, I use *zsh* with *Oh-My-Zsh* plugin.
 - *Visual Studio Code* for writing code and LaTeX.
 - *Typora* for <dfn definition="What you see is what you get">WYSIWYG</dfn> Markdown editing.
 This is the app I use for most of my school notes as one can write their own CSS to customize Markdown and UI styles however they like.
 - *Adobe Lightroom Classic CC* for photo editing and RAW processing.